Welcome to our landing page for engineers, with information about professional licensure and the process for earning the P.E.

-Visit our exams section for information about the two-part exam component of engineering licensure, including detailed exam specifications and policies.
+Visit our exams section for information about the exam components of engineering licensure, including detailed exam specifications and policies.

-For those who have registered for an exam, NCEES offers study materials featuring items retired from its actual exam banks (with solutions).
-These study materials are designed to provide an idea of the types of material you can expect on exam day.
+For those who have registered for an exam, NCEES offers exam preparation materials designed to familiarize candidates with the material they can expect on exam day.

-Currently, the model for licensure requires candidates for licensure to hold a bachelor’s degree in engineering from an accredited engineering program or its equivalent.
+The NCEES licensure model requires candidates for licensure to hold a bachelor’s degree in engineering from an accredited engineering program or its equivalent.